Skip to Main Content

 Learn More

-Blog Community
+Blog

-Caring for Someone with COVID-19 at Home
+Caring for Someone with a Respiratory Illness at Home

-• Treat symptoms according to doctor’s instructions.
+• Treat symptoms according to your health care provider’s instructions

-• Watch for signs of worsening illness.
+• Watch for signs of worsening illness

 • Fever